Last updated: March 2026

 | Carry-on access | Fee required — not included in base fare |

 Spirit enforces carry-on limits strictly with rigid sizers at the gate.
-A 30L backpack clears the paid carry-on dimensions easily.
+A 30L backpack typically fits the paid carry-on dimensions.
 Whether it also fits as a free personal item depends on the bag's external profile — compact, slim-framed builds have the best chance.

 For a full breakdown of size limits, boarding rules, and exceptions, see our airline carry-on rules guide →